 Plans submitted for a potential new IKEA store in Dublin - 03/15/2016 KRON4.

 Q. Where is IKEA in the process with the City?
 In March 2016, we filed an application with the City of Dublin – which triggered the first step in a long, thorough state-mandated public review process, which is to initiate an environmental review of the proposed project.
 The IKEA team has been in regular communication with stakeholders in Dublin as we revise our site plan to best fit this community.
-Now that we have a revised site plan, the required analysis and studies can proceed.
-There will be community input opportunities for all of 2017, culminating with City Council review, likely in early 2018.
+In November 2017, a revised proposal was filed with the City, which initiates the public process.
+We will be hosting a series of open houses and other opportunities for the community to give feedback on the project.

 Q. What is the exact location of the site being proposed for an IKEA store?
 The IKEA property is 27 acres at the northwest corner of I-580 and Hacienda Drive.
 The IKEA store will be located on only 12.6 acres, allowing the remaining acreage to accommodate additional retail uses.
 The site, which is the same one as the previously approved IKEA proposal, is vacant.